Teradata BTEQ is the oldest available tool from Teradata for executing SQL queries. It can be used to run queries and export and import data.

 A Teradata BTEQ Import Example

-A text file in record mode can be easily imported with BTEQ.
-The command.
-REPEAT means that all lines should be read in:
+A file in record mode can be imported via BTEQ.
+The command “REPEAT” directs the reading of all lines.

 Teradata BTEQ Sessions

-The use of multiple sessions can improve the performance of a BTEQ script.
+Utilizing multiple sessions can enhance the efficiency of a BTEQ script.

 Teradata BTEQ Fast Path Insert